Nnavarr/Post-Acquisition-Analysis/README.md

 ---
 Dashboard Compilation
 ---
 Once the steps above are complete, export into csv/xlsx.
 From there, a dashboard template reads in the export using Excel's Power Pivot feature.
 The goal is to move away from Excel where possible.
 As such, Tableau and SQL will be used to replace the current reporting process.
-Executive buy-in still required, as such, both versions will be presented in parallel.
+Executive buy-in still required, both versions will be presented in parallel.